 Here, you may find information on what a data management plan (DMP) is, benefits of developing a DMP, funder requirements with regard to DMPs, as well as templates and tools for you to use when creating a DMP.

 Templates and DMPonline

-DMS has designed an institutional DMP template to support SLU staff in considering all relevant aspects of how to manage their projects’ data.
-It has been designed to comply with requirements from VR, Formas, Riksbankens Jubileumsfond, the Swedish Environmental Protection Agency, and Science Europe.
-It can be either used within DMPonline or as a Microsoft Word document.
+DMS provides an institutional DMP template to support SLU staff in considering all relevant aspects of how to manage data from their research projects or environmental monitoring and assessment surveys.
+It has been designed to comply with requirements from VR, Formas, Riksbankens Jubileumsfond, the Swedish Environmental Protection Agency, as well as SLU (in accordance with SLU's data management policy).

 DMPonline is a web-based tool for developing DMPs.
-DMPs are stored online and are, thus, easily accessible for reviewing and sharing.
+DMPs are stored online and are, thus, easily accessible for reviewing and sharing as well as exporting (as .pdf, .docx, etc).
 Apart from SLU’s DMP template, DMPonline provides access to a number of templates developed by a variety of funders.
-Finally, access to DMPonline is for all SLU employees free of charge.
+DMPonline, moreover, hosts a number of DMPs made public by their owners (even from within SLU).
+Finally, access to DMPonline is free of charge for all SLU employees.

 Should you be a first-time visitor to DMPonline, you will have to create an account using your SLU-email.

 - Fill in the form using your SLU-email address and put down ‘Swedish University of Agricultural Sciences’ as your organisation in order to connect your DMPonline account with your SLU-AD account.